hamster007Github/EventManager/README.md

 - `db_name` scanner database name
 - `db_user` database username (need select and delete access rights for `db_name`)
 - `db_password` password of `db_user`
+- `rescan_trigger_madmin_ports` madmin port to call reload ('apply settings') on quest reset to reset worker.
+For multiple MAD instances list instance ports with comma. e.g. rescan_trigger_madmin_ports = 5000, 5001.
+If you don't want to use reload ('apply settings') -> comment it out.
-- `rescan_trigger_cmd` (optional) OS shell command, which should be executed on quest reset. examples:
+- `rescan_trigger_cmd` (optional) user OS shell command, which should be executed on quest reset.
+Can also be a shellscript with custom restart MAD.
+Possible examples:
-  - MAD 'apply settings' to restart worker: reset_trigger_cmd = sh userscripts/mad_apply_settings.sh
+  - MAD 'apply settings' on different server to restart worker: reset_trigger_cmd = sh userscripts/mad_custom_apply_settings.sh
   - MAD restart: you need your own script, which matching your setup (depends on how you start MAD (pm2, systemd, ...)

 ## telegram section